 - You can’t always be seen.
 It’s pretty easy for you to end up sitting in a car’s blind spot or be obstructed by other objects.
 Do your best to stay visible at all times.

 - Headlights are important.
-Hopefully you already know to use your headlights at night, but did you know that they should be used during the day too?
+Hopefully, you use your headlights at night, but did you know that they should be used during the day too?
 They can help cars in front of you see you sooner and prevent oncoming traffic from not seeing you at all.

 - Be Bright.
 Wearing brightly colored clothing and/or clothing that is reflective can go a long way towards helping those around you see you.